TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 the first row to start a new attempt.
 The monsters do not move between attempts, and Turbo remembers whether or not each cell he has visited contains a monster.
 If he reaches any cell in the last row, his attempt ends and Turbo wins.

 Find the smallest integer $n$ such that Turbo has a strategy which guarantees being able to reach the bottom row in at most $n$ attempts, regardless of how the monsters are placed.
 ]
-#exercise(sub:"Turbo returns")[
-  Turbo is now on a $s times (s-1)$ grid with $s-2$ hidden monsters with $s >= 4$.
-With the same rules as the last time we met Turbo, what is the smallest integer $n$, as a function of $s$, such that Turbo has a strategy which guarantees being able to reach the bottom row in at most $n$ attempts, regardless of how the monsters are placed.
-]